raviquast/DataPortfolio/SQLMurderMystery/README.md

       crime_scene_report AS CSR
   WHERE
       date = 20180115
-      AND type LIKE 'murder'
+      AND type LIKE '%murder%'
-      AND city LIKE 'SQL City'
+      AND city LIKE '%SQL City%'
 ),

 WITNESSES AS(